 The user might want to make other choices regarding model closure.
 We suggest, however, that she/he first run the model using these rules to verify that there are no errors in the code.
-Once this verification is done, then the modeler can choose different hypothesis.
+Once this verification is done, then the modeler can choose different hypotheses.
 That being said, the user should keep in mind that the model must be square, meaning that there should be as many endogenous variables as there are equations.
 Hence, the user cannot fix an additional variable unless she/he releases one constraint.

 Regardless of the closure choices, this section is where the user will introduce simulations.
 Typically, a modeler will want to shock exogenous variables (i.e. the ones that appear with the suffix .FX), or tax rates.
-In all cases, the file RESULTS PEP 1-1.GMS will automatically produce two files containing the solution values of all variables in the model.
-These files are called
+In all cases, the files RESULTS PEP 1-t BAU.GMS and RESULTS PEP 1-t SIM1.GMS will automatically produce two files containing both the reference values (usually referred to as BAU, "business as usual") and the solution values of all variables in the model.
+These files are called RESULTS.

-RESULTS.
 Their contents are identical, but their formats are different.
 One of them has a GDX extension, and it can be opened directly in GAMS; the other has an XLS extension, and it can be opened in Excel.
 The user will find both files in the same directory where all other files are located and where she/he defined his project.